kpa28-git/KAR/.config/README.md

 * rofi (menu/launcher)
 * sxhkd (hotkey daemon)

-Some are modifications of existing config files written by [Luke Smith](https://github.com/LukeSmithxyz) and others.
+Some are modifications of config files written by [Luke Smith](https://github.com/LukeSmithxyz) and others.